qscat/qscat/docs/source/users_manual/tabs/automator.rst

       :local:
       :depth: 2

-The :guilabel:`Automator tab` allows the user to automate repetitive tasks directly from the plugin such as adding fields to the shoreline layer and baseline layer.
+The :guilabel:`Automator Tab` allows the user to automate repetitive tasks directly from the plugin such as adding fields to the shoreline layer and baseline layer.

 .. _figure_tab_automator:

 .. figure:: /img/automator/automator-tab.png
    :align: center

-   User interface of Automator tab.
+   User interface of Automator Tab.

 Shorelines
 ==========